melbcc/QR-Code-Reader/README.md

 Another option to pursue is to use this query 'https://www.melbpc.org.au/index.php/qrcheck/?contact_id=855' and python's Beautiful Soup and requests but to pull in from 3000 records could be very slow.
 150 records took  a couple of minutes whereas the API route is very quick.

+EVENT DATABASE DESIGN
+1 table for events, should be built to sync with civi at a later date and have the same fields.
+1 table for attendee's uses Event ID as an index to link attendee's to the event.

+MULTIPLE EVENTS AND ATTENDEES SCENARIO
+*Attendees will select event if more than one event is being held, *Scan card => machine respondse "welcome user name", beeps if not a current member.

+INTERFACE DESIGN
+Large Tile buttons, large font, large keyboard when required.
+Create event will be a step through process with next and back buttons.
+E.g starts with choose Sig location, large tile buttons with Sig location options, User selects location then next, user is prompted to enter Sig name by selecting from tile options given, followed by next.
+User is prompted to select meeting type or other.
+*Create event page - as we are not yet sure how planned events will work and if it will be feasible to download(at the moment not all events are in the civi database)